New Delhi–Amritsar Shatabdi Express: Coaches

 The 12031 / 32 New Delhi–Amritsar Shatabdi Express has 1 Anubhuti Class, 1 Executive Class, 14 AC Chair Car & 2 End-on Generator coaches.
 It does not carry a pantry car but being a Shatabdi-category train, catering is arranged on board the train.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 The coaches in Light blue color indicate AC Chair Cars and the coaches in Violet color indicate Executive and Anubhuti Classes.

 Service

-The 12031 New Delhi–Amritsar Shatabdi Express covers the distance of 448 kilometres in 6 hours 15 mins (71.68 km/hr) & in 6 hours 10 mins as 12032 Amritsar–New Delhi Shatabdi Express (72.65 km/hr).
+The 12031 New Delhi–Amritsar Shatabdi Express covers the distance of 448 kilometres in 6 hours 15 mins (71.68 km/h) and in 6 hours 10 mins as 12032 Amritsar–New Delhi Shatabdi Express (72.65 km/h).

 As the average speed of the train is above 55 km/h, as per Indian Railways rules, its fare includes a Superfast surcharge.